 You might not be aware that the CPP, designed to support you and your family after you retire, also covers disability benefits that start once you become disabled and last until you are 65.

 After that, these disability benefits are converted into regular pension payments.
-But in order to be eligible for the CPP disability benefits, you have to have worked for four out of the past six years and paid payroll taxes.
+But to be eligible for the CPP disability benefits, you must have worked for four out of the past six years and paid payroll taxes.
 This can sometimes be difficult for MS patients, who might have worked part-time or taken short-term leaves in the past to cope with their illness.

 And there are other conditions, too — the CPP requires you to prove that your disability is both prolonged and severe, leaving you completely unable to work.
 This can be difficult when it comes to an illness such as MS, which often comes and goes in waves when it first appears in a patient.

-The second type of disability benefits that you might be eligible for are the long-term disability insurance benefits.
-This type of group disability insurance policy is the most common type of disability insurance in Canada.
+The second type of disability benefit that you might be eligible for is long-term disability insurance benefits.
+This type of group disability insurance policy is Canada’s most common type of disability insurance.

 If your employer has insured you as part of a group, you are automatically receiving your disability insurance through your job.
 These group disability insurance policies provide both long-term and short-term disability benefits, which can be great for MS sufferers.
-If you are suffering from Multiple Sclerosis and are no longer able to work, you can apply for these long-term disability benefits if you qualify.
+If you are suffering from MS and can no longer work, you can apply for these long-term disability benefits.

-If successful, these benefits will provide you with monthly income payments during long absences from work to relieve the financial pressure.
+If successful, these benefits will provide you with monthly payments during long absences from work.

 As mentioned above, MS is often characterized by a cycle of relapse and remission, especially when it first emerges.
 Therefore, winning disability benefits can be very tricky when all you have is an early diagnosis.

-The benefits you are looking to claim are long-term benefits; but the early stages of MS often lead to a short-term disability instead, which disqualifies claimants from long-term payments.
-A person suffering from MS will often spend years going on and off of work leading up to the moment when they make a final disability claim because they can no longer cope with going back to work.
+You are looking to claim long-term benefits, but the early stages of MS often lead to a short-term disability, which disqualifies claimants from long-term payments.
+A person suffering from MS will often spend years on and off work until they make a final disability claim.

 While this claim is perfectly justifiable, insurance companies will focus on this past pattern of leaving and returning to work and question why this time would be different and why they should now all of a sudden pay for long-term benefits.

-It is therefore absolutely critically to document your illness diligently and have evidence to back up your claim to explain why this time is different – why you can’t simply go back to work like before.
+It is, therefore, critical to document your illness diligently and have evidence to explain why this time is different.

 Your doctors should be on your side, and they usually are – they want the best for you and your health.

-The problem here is that it can take a long time for doctors to get on board with supporting your claim for long-term disability benefits.
+The problem is that doctors can take a long time to get on board with supporting your claim.

 MS is known for its intense ups and downs; the severity of symptoms varies a lot, especially in the early stages of diagnosis.
 This can be a blessing and a curse at the same time.